 — Dr. Garofalo

 Your PA Journey Starts Here

 The Master of Science in Physician Assistant Program at the University of Mount Saint Vincent is set to prepare graduates for one of the fastest-growing and in-demand jobs in healthcare today.

 Where will you go with us?
 Take the next step—explore our innovative approach to medical education and launch your career as a physician assistant through our rigorous, transformative program.

-“The need for more extensive and accessible healthcare services is significant—and the College of Mount Saint Vincent is leading the way.
+“The need for more extensive and accessible healthcare services is significant—and the University of Mount Saint Vincent is leading the way.
 I have no doubt that our future physician assistants will deliver the most exceptional, compassionate care, while strengthening the healthcare workforce for underserved communities.”

 — President Burns

 About the Physician Assistant Program